is-tchrt/startup/notes.md

 Make sure you specify px after border, margin and padding sizes.

 Make sure to put the links to stylesheets in the right order in the HTML.

+## React Notes

+CSS with React is wonky, be really careful.
+Bootstrap doesn't turn out quite the same.